RMDLO/trackdlo/docs/RUN.md

 ## Minimum Requirements

-Installation and execution of TrackDLO was verified with the below dependencies.
+Installation and execution of TrackDLO was verified with the below dependencies on an Ubuntu 20.04 system with ROS Noetic.

 * [ROS Noetic](http://wiki.ros.org/noetic/Installation)
 * [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page) (Our version: 3.3.7)